-Broadway had its best season ever this year (May 2016–May 2017) with more than $1.4 billion in ticket sales.
+Broadway had its best season ever last year with more than $1.4 billion in ticket sales.
 Record-breaking shows like Hamilton and Dear Evan Hansen continue to lead the way, but a whole slew of newcomers are waiting in the wings to take their bows in 2018 and try to make history as well.

 Easily the most anticipated musical is the debut of Disney’s Frozen, a stage version of the megahit 2013 movie.
-There’s also a new drama from Tracy Letts (August: Osage County), big-budget revivals of two Rodgers & Hammerstein musicals and the London transfer of Harry Potter and the Cursed Child.
-A total of 15 shows will hit the boards this winter and spring, warming up the season with new songs and red-hot drama.
+There’s also big-budget revivals of two classic musicals (Carousel, My Fair Lady) and the London transfer of Harry Potterand the Cursed Child.
+A total of 16 shows will hit the boards this winter and spring, warming up the season with new songs and red-hot drama.
 Read on for details.

 American Airlines Theater, 227 W. 42nd St. Performances begin December 21, through March 4, 2018.